grafana/grafana/docs/sources/administration/configuration.md

 ### idle_conn_timeout

-The length of time that idle connections will be maintained.
+The length of time that Grafana maintains idle connections.
 Default is 90 seconds.

 ### send_user_header